 Over to You

-Thanks for all who participated!
+Thanks to all who participated!
 Now it’s your turn.
-What’s your best business plan tip?
+What are your best business plan tips?
 Let us know in the comments section below.
-Want business plan software to help you write your plan?
-We recommend LivePlan.